zeiter-io/zeiter/README.md

 [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) - Destroys records created during testing so we don't try and create things that already exist on subsequent tests.

 #### Controller Specs
+Unit testing for controllers.
+Unreliable when adding new features.
+Good for ensuring models validations work properly.

 #### Routing Specs
+Simulated API requests.
+Good for basic testing of URLs and paths to objects.

 #### Feature Specs
+Tests the routes, views, controller, and model; the app state for an action essentially.
+Tests for readability and will run slightly slower.

 #### Request Specs
+Wrapper around the built in Testing suites [Integration Tests](http://guides.rubyonrails.org/testing.html#integration-testing).
+Tests just the rails code without generating views, runs a little faster.